timlassiter11/YATL/README.md

 YATL is a lightweight and customizable JavaScript library for creating dynamic, interactive tables.
 It provides features like sorting, filtering, searching, and virtual scrolling, making it easy to work with large datasets in a performant way.

+## Why?!?
+I needed a free and simple table library for vanilla JS that was easy to customize and could handle large datasets... so I created YATL.
+It is designed with performance and simplicity in mind.
+It has zero dependencies, is incredibly lightweight, and uses a highly efficient virtual scrolling engine to handle massive datasets with ease.
+If you need a powerful table without the bloat of larger frameworks, YATL is for you.

 ## Features
 - **Sorting**: Sort table rows by multiple columns (ascending or descending).
 - **Filtering**: Filter rows based on multiple criteria or custom filter functions.